Dental Implants Cost and Candidacy

 Dental implants may fail for a number of reasons, but the cause often is related to a failure in the osseointegration process.
 For example, if the implant is placed in a poor position, osseointegration may not take place.
-Implants may break, the site in which they were placed may become infected, or the crown restoration on top may loosen.
+Implants may break (a very rare occurrence), the site in which they were placed may become infected, or the crown restoration on top may loosen.

 Poor oral hygiene can lead to peri-implantitis around the placement site.
 This is a disease that is similar to the development of periodontitis (severe gum disease) around a natural tooth.
 However, crowns are not susceptible to cavities the way natural teeth are.

 New Procedural Strategies

 Dentists have begun to immediately place implants into locations where teeth have been extracted.
 When successful, this approach can shed months off the treatment time because the osseointegration process is accelerated.

 Candidacy for this type of early intervention depends upon the anatomy of the tooth extraction area.
 For example, in many cases the extracted tooth site is too wide, making placement impossible immediately after extraction.
 Bone or soft tissue grafting would be required to ensure a secure fit and placement.